 Reason 4: It’s a Shared African Language, Without Being Colonial

-There’s something else about Swahili that I find interesting.
+Where is Swahili spoken?
+Across East Africa.
+And that's something else about Swahili that I find interesting.
 If you look at nations such as Nigeria or Ghana, other former British colonies, those nations don’t have a shared language that is an African language.
 If they are from different tribes and grew up speaking different native languages, they would need to use English or pidgin as a common second language.
 Meanwhile, in Kenya, and throughout East Africa, people can communicate using a shared African language, that has much in common with their own native languages.
 They don’t have to rely on a colonial language to be understood throughout their own country.

 Reason 5: You’ll Get Unique Experiences and Extra Insights into Kenyan Culture